-Chicago’s Mercy Home for Boys & Girls began in 1887 in temporary quarters located above a Catholic library on LaSalle Street, in the shadows of the Board of Trade Building.
+Chicago Archbishop Patrick Feehan, a native of Tipperary, Ireland, convened a group of priests and pressed them for a solution to the growing crisis of homeless boys who filled the city’s most dangerous streets.
+As a result, the Rev. Dennis Mahoney outlined a plan for a working boys home that Feehan quickly endorsed.
+He assigned Fr.
+Louis Campbell to run it.
 Fr.
-Louis Campbell, a Chicago priest, originally named the home St. Paul’s Home for Working Boys.
-Later that year, the facility was incorporated as a distinct organization within the Catholic Archdiocese of Chicago and renamed the Mission of Our Lady of Mercy.
+Campbell opened the home in temporary quarters above a library on LaSalle Street, in the shadows of the Chicago Board of Trade Building.
+He originally names it St. Paul’s Home for Working Boys.
+Later that same year, the facility is incorporated as a distinct organization within the Catholic Archdiocese of Chicago and renamed it the Mission of Our Lady of Mercy.

-When Fr.
-Campbell fell ill in 1889, Fr.
-Dennis Mahoney took charge.
-He raised a modest down payment and purchased a private residence at what is today 1140 W. Jackson Blvd., just west of downtown Chicago.
-The home has been Mercy Home’s headquarters ever since, and today lies at the heart of our boys campus.
+Fr.
+Dennis Mahoney takes charge after Fr.
+Campbell falls ill.
+He raises a modest down payment to purchase a private residence at what is today 1140 W. Jackson Blvd., just west of downtown Chicago.
+The site has been the permanent home to Mercy Home’s headquarters ever since, and it’s where our boys campus operates today.

-In August 2003, Mercy Home opened the Rev. James J. Close residence hall for boys on its Hay Campus.
-This new facility, which increased our capacity by 40%, enabled Mercy Home to provide healing for more young people in need than ever before.
+This new facility, which increased our capacity on the boys campus by 40%, enables Mercy Home to provide healing for more children in need than ever before.